studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 Ella frowned.
 This was not going as well as she had hoped.

-More birds arrived, and the young apprentice took a another handful of crumbs and scattered them over the swirling crowd.
+More birds arrived, and the young apprentice took another handful of crumbs and scattered them over the swirling crowd.
 The birds flapped and squawked with excitement.
 Everyone bumped and prodded and chattered loudly, but no one would talk to Ella or look into her eyes.

 A mourning dove plowed her way through the crowd, stepping over and sometimes on the chickadees.
 She marched straight toward Ella.